Skip to Content

 If you are looking for some of the best views of the Canadian Rocky Mountains, you are going to want to take a trip up the Banff Gondola.
 Not only is riding the gondola a fun family-friendly activity, but you will be rewarded with stunning views of six different mountain ranges and the incredible Bow Valley.

-In fact, we’ve done the Banff Gondola more times than I can count, visiting in just about every season of the year.
+We’ve done the Banff Gondola more times than I can count, visiting in just about every season of the year because it’s open year-round.
 It’s even spectacular during winter in Banff.
 Taking a gondola ride is a staple for us when friends come to visit!

 About the Banff Gondola